-Our partners in Bath & North East Somerset have developed an Affordable Food Network with a variety of pantries and food clubs in operation.
-There is also an extensive programme of food and activities for children and families during school holidays.
+Our partners in Bath & North East Somerset have developed an Affordable Food Network with a variety of pantries and food clubs providing nutritious food at affordable prices.
+There is an extensive school holiday programme of food and activities for children and families in the area.
+We have also worked with local partners to offer expert advice sessions within food projects, to help address the wider issues that people may be facing as part of our Pathways from Poverty programme.

 Levels of local food insecurity